Dust and Soil: Nature, Types and Forensic Examination

 Contamination.
 Soil samples must be air dried (not oven dried), packed in paper envelopes (not plastic, which sweats), and never mixed with adjacent exhibits.
 Cross-contamination in the SOCO van is a standard cross-examination point.

-A clean report cites the comparison methodology, the discriminators tested, the matches and mismatches, and the conclusion in conditional language.
-Anything stronger invites BSA Section 39 expert-opinion challenges.
+A sound report cites the comparison methodology, the discriminators tested, the matches and mismatches, and states the conclusion in conditional language.
+Anything stronger invites expert-opinion challenges under cross-examination.